Skilled Worker Sponsor Licence Application

 If, following a review, UKVI has any concerns, the application can be refused.
 It is therefore essential that the organisation reviews relevant systems and policies prior to submitting a sponsor licence application.

-UKVI will carefully scrutinise an application for a Tier 2 sponsor licence.
+UKVI will carefully scrutinise an application for a skilled worker sponsor licence.
 If it does not consider that an organisation is genuine, or it considers that any of the other requirements have not been met, the application will fall for refusal.
 It is therefore essential that the application is prepared thoroughly and carefully.

-We are experienced in preparing Tier 2 sponsor licence applications to ensure a successful outcome and will provide expert guidance and assistance to organisations throughout the process.
+We are experienced in preparing skilled worker sponsor licence applications to ensure a successful outcome and will provide expert guidance and assistance to organisations throughout the process.

 If your organisation requires legal assistance or you would just like to discuss your situation with one of our experts on a no-obligation basis, please give our team a call or make an enquiry below.